-The Consortium discontinued offering its employees through "Merrill Lynch and The Hartford" a defined contribution 401(k) plan.
+The Consortium discontinued offering its employees through "Merrill Lynch and Mass Mutual" a defined contribution 401(k) plan.
 Under this plan, the organization had contributed six percent in matching funds to all participants that contribute greater than three percent of their gross salaries into the 401(k).
-As of September 30, 2010 of the prior year, the consortium discontinued its six percent employer matching funds; however, participants may continue funding their 401(k) with their own funds.
-As of June 30, 2012, there were no participants in the pension plan and employer contributions in the 401(k) plan totaled \$0.
-Funds within the 401(k) program are administered by Merrill Lynch and The Hartford and are not controlled by the Consortium.
+As of September 30, 2010 the consortium discontinued its six percent employer matching funds; however, participants may continue funding their 401(k) with their own funds.
+As of June 30, 2014, there were 27 participants in the pension plan and employer contributions in the 401(k) plan totaled \$0.
+Funds within the 401(k) program are administered by Merrill Lynch and Mass Mutual and are not controlled by the Consortium.